Flint tree ordinance lays down rules and regulations that help the government maintain proper tree care and removal within the city.

 - It is a public nuisance.

-- It blocks street warning and traffic rights.
+- It blocks street warnings and traffic rights.

 - The emergency tree falls off, maybe due to a massive storm.